Ronny011-dy/gooseberry/README.md

 This project can also help with learning some Javascript, React and git.

-Just like the DY front-end stack, this project is using [Vite](https://vitejs.dev/) instead of the simpler, more traditional `create-react-app`.
+This project is using [Vite](https://vitejs.dev/) instead of the simpler, more traditional `create-react-app`.

-- If you want to create your own SPA site, check [Initial project build](###initial-project-build).
+- If you want to create your own SPA sandbox, check 'Initial project build' below.

 ---